 Bottom-Line: Comfortable, cheap, and warm enough for most winter adventures.

-The other notable difference between the two is the cut, i.e., the height of the boot.
-Most snowshoeing boots are a little taller, rising an extra inch or two up your shin than your average hiking boot.
-This provides better ankle support, helps to prevent snow flipped up by your snowshoes from entering the boots, and of course, extends the insulation.
+The main difference between hiking and snowshoe boots is insulation and height.
+Snowshoe boots typically use removable liners or built-in insulation to keep your feet warm in winter conditions.
+They are also cut slightly taller, rising an extra inch or two further up the shin than the average hiking boot.
+This provides better ankle support, prevents snow from entering the boots, and extends the insulation.

 Waterproofing

-To keep your feet dry, most boots for snowshoeing use a waterproofed membrane sandwiched between the upper and the insulating layer.
-Others rely on sealed seams, PU-coated uppers, or the natural waterproofness of leather.
+Snowshoes are designed to keep us above the snow, however, our boots will frequently come into contact with the white stuff which is why waterproofing is still important.
+To keep your feet dry, most snowshoeing boots use a waterproof membrane between the upper and the insulating layer.
+Others rely on sealed seams, PU-coated uppers, or naturally waterproof leather.

 All of the models above kept our feet bone dry in testing, though we should mention that most of that testing was done in powdery, dry snow.
 If out in slushy snow, our go-to snowshoeing boot is the Vasque Breeze, which uses a Gore-Tex membrane to complement its DWR-coated upper.